jiecai1997/Predix-Python-Learning-Series/README.md

 More about Python: https://www.python.org/

+The powerpoints used in office presentations have official GE watermarks, but have been removed in this github upload to privacy reasons.

 ## Content
 The series is split into 6 main sections, which are intended to be seperate hands-on teaching sessions lasting around 60-90 minutes each.
 All sections contain a PPT and a .py starter code, whilst some sections include additional files.
 The six sections are listed below: